 - Defense – a situation room process, emergency management process

-- HR – a starters process, a leavers process, vacation request
+- HR – on-boarding, off-boarding, vacation request

 - Public Sector – application for a government service

 - Compliance – a safety audit, a legal check

 BPMS (Business Process Management Software) should consider the above challenges, and provide a set of tools to handle and alleviate them.
 Some of these tools include:

 - Management Dashboards – these can address the problems of visibility and bottlenecks.
 Think Business Intelligence.

 - Verification and Error Handling – most BPMSs include a module which finds and helps solve errors and malfunctions.